Richard Dupont

-Richard Simmons DuPont Jr. (born October 5, 1968) is a postdigital American artist and educator whose installations, sculptures, paintings and prints examine the social implications of 21st century digital technology.
+Richard Dupont (born October 5, 1968) is an American artist and educator whose installations, sculptures, paintings and prints examine the social implications of 21st century digital technology.
 He has been a member of the faculty at School of Visual Arts since 2015.

 Early life and education

-DuPont was born October 5, 1968 in New York City, to Richard Simmons DuPont Sr., a private investor of the Du Pont family, and Emily T. Frick (née Troth).
-His mother would later marry Henry Clay Frick II and become chair of the Frick Collection.
-He is a direct descendant of Éleuthère Irénée du Pont, founder of the Du Pont Company.
+Dupont was born October 5, 1968 in New York City, to Richard Simmons duPont Sr., and Emily T. Frick (née Troth).
+He is a descendant of Éleuthère Irénée du Pont.
+His father was a pilot and aircraft commander who flew C-97s in the Vietnam War.

-He received an AB degree from the Departments of Visual Art and Art and Archeology at Princeton University in 1991.
+He received an AB degree from the Departments of Visual Art and Art and Archeology at Princeton University where he studied under the artist Merrill Wagner and the American Art history professor John Wilmerding.
+A 1990 conversation in his studio with visiting artist Roy Lichtenstein was a pivotal encounter with regard to Dupont's subsequent engagement with digital media.

-Artistic practice
+Work

-A pioneer in the field of Digital Art, Dupont began using scanners and 3D printing in 2002 to capture and replicate distorted images of his body.
+A pioneer in the field of Digital Art, Dupont initially made paintings using scrambled digital signals as source material.
+In 2002 He began using scanners and 3D printing to capture and replicate distorted images of his body.
 Dupont had his whole body scanned at a General Dynamics facility on The Wright-Patterson Air Force Base in 2004.
+This scan resulted in a full-scale digital model of Dupont's body, which became the raw material for work in a range of media including sculpture, painting, printmaking and installation over the next two decades.
 Dupont's work examines the degree to which the primacy of the human gesture has been radically altered by the onset of digital technology.
 He also uses his art to interrogate expressions of power and control, and to examine how anthropometry, the Victorian science of mapping the body, has morphed over the past century into biometrics.
+One reason for the success of Dupont's work is his ability to collapse the divide between digital and analogue information.
+His works draw from digital sources, but emphasize an embodied experience, a physical and perceptual interaction between artwork and viewer.
+The work often transforms the virtual space of the screen into the lived physical space of the artwork.
+Beginning in 2020, Dupont's practice reengaged painting.
+Using images from memory, photography and AI, his work in two dimensions questions the relationship of digital media to painting, representation and the reliability of visual truth.